The Method to Our Madness

-The Method to Our Madness is the third studio album by the English/American rock band The Lords of the New Church, released in November 1984 by I.R.S.
+The Method to Our Madness is the third studio album by the British-American rock band the Lords of the New Church, released in November 1984 by I.R.S.
 Records.
 It is also the last studio album to feature the band's original line up of Stiv Bators, Brian James, Dave Tregunna and Nick Turner.
 The album peaked at #158 on the US Billboard 200.

 For the 1985 US release, the album was remixed and strings were added to "When Blood Runs Cold".
 The US version omitted "Fresh Flesh" and replaced it with "S.F. & T.", the B-side of the "Murder Style" 12" single.

 Background

 In 1985, singer Stiv Bators spoke on the album's musical direction, saying: "When we first got together it was a nice mixture of our different personalities.
 We didn't know what we were supposed to sound like, so we more or less discovered ourselves.
 On the second album we discovered various different styles we could do, but not in a unified direction.
 Now we have finally settled in a direction."

 Initially, the band felt very stimulated playing, writing and recording together.
-Their first two selfproduced albums went "really, really well," according to guitarist Brian James, but Method to Our Madness was more of a struggle.
+Their first two self-produced albums went "really, really well," according to guitarist Brian James, but Method to Our Madness was more of a struggle.
 Furthermore, the band's record company, I.R.S., wanted to use an outside producer, because the band was "losing its dynamic a bit," said James in 2007.

 The Method to Our Madness was produced by Chris Tsangarides, who had previously worked with hard rock acts like Thin Lizzy, Gary Moore and Tygers of Pan Tang.
 The album features, among others; French jazz pianist Jacques Loussier, at whose Miraval Studios parts of the album was recorded; former Manfred Mann member Mike Hugg on keyboards; and the Lords' longtime session and touring keyboardist Matt Irving from Manfred Mann's Earth Band.
 The Lords' manager and label boss, Miles Copeland, makes a cameo appearance on "Method to My Madness" with a few spoken lines.